flax-lang/flax/README.md

 // the keyword 'ffi' can be used to declare an external C function.
-// note that this is the only kind of declaration-without-body supported in Corescript.
+// note that this is the only kind of declaration-without-body supported in Flax.
 // Unfortunately, you still need to provide an identifier for the parameter.
 A fix is coming soon.
-// Varargs are only supported for external functions, you cannot currently write Corescript functions taking a varialbe
+// Varargs are only supported for external functions, you cannot currently write Flax functions taking a varialbe
 // number of parameters.
 ffi func printf(x: Int8 ptr, ...)